User Manual

 Touch hotspots

-The "Touch hotspots" is a feature represented by small gray dots whenever and wherever you touch your screen while screenrecording.
-It is very useful to point elements of your canvas when making a presentation or just to help children visualize what they are doing on screen.
+The “Touch hotspots” is a feature that represents your fingers by small gray dots whenever and wherever you touch your screen while screen recording.
+It is very useful to point elements of your canvas when making a presentation.

-If you wish to record your screen without the two dots, deactivate the "Touch hotspots while ricording" button located at the bottom of the Option Tab in the setting popover.
+If you wish to record your screen without the two dots, deactivate the "Touch hotspots while recording" button.

 Use finger to draw